-The RMV subsidiary Fahma has ordered 27 fuel cell trains from Alstom.
+The German train operator RMV through its subsidiary Fahma has ordered 27 fuel cell trains from Alstom.
 The French manufacturer is to deliver the Coradia iLint 54 vehicles before the planned timetable change in 2022/2023.

 The order also includes the supply of hydrogen, maintenance and reserve capacities for the next 25 years.
 The new fuel cell trains will replace the diesel-powered trains in the area around Frankfurt, in the German federal state of Hesse.